nasa/cumulus-message-adapter-java/task/README.md

 To use this to send a message to SNS, first a topic must be created.

 The `topic_arn` should be in the `workflow_config` section of the cumulus message JSON string.
-To publish the Cumulus message to SNS, the `cumulus_message` should be in the `payload` section of the cumulus message JSON string.
+To publish the Cumulus message to SNS, the `full_cumulus_message` should be in the `payload` section of the cumulus message JSON string.
 If no message is found, a test message will be published.

 The Lambda task execution role must have the `AWSLambdaSNSPublishPolicyExecutionRole` policy assigned to be able to publish a message.
 Memory should be at least 256MB.